 A couple of hours from central Richmond, you can hike in Shenandoah National Park © Jon Bilous / Shutterstock

-5. Appalachian Mountains
+5. Marvel at the Appalachian Mountains

 Why go?
 To see why this part of the Appalachian Mountain range is known as the Blue Ridge.

 If you’re craving more dramatic landscapes than Richmond’s gentle hills, head west toward the Appalachian Mountain range for miles of hiking trails, picturesque parkways and breathtaking vistas.
 Point your GPS toward Rockfish Gap – from this point you can drive north into the Shenandoah National Park on Skyline Drive or head south onto the Blue Ridge Parkway.
 On either of these scenic drives, you’ll find numerous hiking trails and overlooks where you can pull off to enjoy the views.
 If you’re road tripping in the winter, you may want to pop down to Wintergreen Resort for a day of skiing.
+If you’re hungry before or after hitting the slopes, the resort has several restaurants.
+Stop by Upper Crust Pizza for a hot slice or The Copper Mine for food inspired by the food traditions of the early settlers of the Appalachians.

 7 scenic hikes in Virginia